-Note: This value must be set to zero at install and at any time that the used.
+Note: This value must be set to zero at install and at any time that the

-Align function on the Compact 32d, 32c and 53c printers is
+Align function on the printer is used.

 The offset can also be saved in each message, allowing a degree of adjustment when the message is loaded.